project-chip/connectedhomeip/silabs_examples/unify-matter-pc/readme_building.md

    described above in [Build libunify](#build-libunify) you will get errors such as `G_STATIC_ASSERT(sizeof (unsigned long long) == sizeof (guint64));`
-3. If you are compiling unit tests, do not try to compile the Unify Matter Bridge at the same time.
+3. If you are compiling unit tests, do not try to compile the Unify Matter Protocol Controller at the same time.
 This will not work as when compiling unit tests you are also compiling unit tests for all other sub-components.
 4. If you encounter errors linking to `libunify`, try redoing the [`libunify` compile steps](#build-libunify).